 Valuation Timing Actuarially determined contribution rates are calculated as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.

-Actuarial Cost Method Entry age

-Amortization Method Level percentage of payroll, closed

-Remaining Amortization Period 6.8 years (based on contribution rate calculated in 12/31/2017 valuation)

-Asset Valuation Method 5-year smoothed market
+Actuarial Cost Method Entry age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 7.6 years (based on contribution rate calculated in 12/31/2018 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.75% Salary Increases Varies by age and service.

-Inflation 2.75%

-Salary Increases Varies by age and service.
 4.9% average over career including inflation.
 Investment Rate of Return 8.0%, net of investment expenses, including inflation.

-Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and projected with 110% of the MP-2014 Ultimate scale after 2014.
+Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
+Changes in Assumptions and Methods Reflected in the Schedule 2017: New mortality assumptions were reflected.
+2018: Employer contributions reflect that the current service matching rate was increased to 200%.

-110% of the RP-2014 Healthy Annuitant Mortality Table for females, both

-Changes in Assumptions and Methods

-Retirement Age

-Reflected in the Schedule 2017: New mortality assumptions were reflected.